-The lower cost of foreclosed homes may result in a second valuable benefit: a big return on your investment.
-When you buy a property below market value, you will, most of the time, get a good amount of available equity in the property.
-When homes in your area increase in value, your property will appreciate, and your equity will thrive.
-Any repairs or improvements that you do to the property will only accelerate this process.
-A good cash flow property is ideal, but real estate investors’ real wealth comes from owning properties that have an expected resale value far beyond the original purchase price.
+The lower cost of foreclosed homes could result in a second significant benefit: a high return on your investment.
+When you purchase a property below market value, you have a great amount of available equity in the property.
+As homes in your area increase in value, your property will appreciate, and your equity will increase.
+Any repairs or improvements you make in the property will only hasten this process.
+A good cash flow property is perfect, but real estate investors’ real wealth is derived from owning properties with an expected resale value far above the original purchase price.

-Along with these advantages, there are always a few drawbacks to keep in mind, too.
-Foreclosures are usually aligned to distressed properties, and not only due to the previous owners who stopped paying the mortgage.
-Oftentimes, cease any repairs or maintenance on the home, as well.
-That is why foreclosed homes are often in rough shape by the time they are sold by the bank.
-In other places, the homeowners even damage or vandalize the property before leaving, necessitating extensive and costly repairs.
-Before you buy a foreclosure, take the time to understand everything as much as possible, and have enough cash on hand to cover the cost of getting the property ready to rent.
+Coupled with benefits, there are also a few drawbacks to foreclosures to know about.
+Foreclosures are often called distressed properties, not only because the previous owners stopped paying the mortgage.
+They often stop doing repairs and maintenance on the home, too.
+For this reason, foreclosed homes are often found in poor shape when they are finally repossessed and sold by the bank.
+Sometimes, the homeowners even damage or vandalize the property before they leave, requiring widespread and costly repairs.
+Before you purchase a foreclosure, Winter Haven property managers should know what they are getting themselves into and have enough cash reserved to cover the cost of getting the property ready to rent.

-Another drawback of purchasing a foreclosed property is the competition.
-A lot of investors are targeting the next bargain property just like you.
-Sometimes there can be a lot of competition for the same property.
-If the competition becomes especially intense, it could delay the purchase process or even drive the property’s price up to and out of an affordable price range.
-You might also be forced to offer a higher down payment or other incentives to catch the bank’s eye, which means having a lot of cash on hand.
-If you invest in your first rental property or find it challenging to get good financing, a foreclosed property is not for you.
+One more significant drawback of buying a foreclosed property is the amount of competition.
+Like you, many investors are looking for that next bargain property.
+It is not uncommon for there to be a lot of competition for the same property.
+If the contest is becoming particularly intense, it could delay the purchase process or even drive the property’s price up and out of an affordable price range.
+You may also need to offer a higher down payment or other incentives to catch the bank’s eye, which means you’ll need a lot of cash.
+If you are investing in your first rental property or have trouble getting good financing, a foreclosed property may not be your best bet.

 So is a foreclosed property a good option for your next Winter Haven rental?
 The answer depends on your circumstances.
-Would you like to know more about ways to locate and buy rental properties below the market rate?
-Contact us online or give us a call at 863-302-8752.
+For some investors, a foreclosure could offer a bargain property that will make a great rental.
+But for others, the difficulties of buying a foreclosure make it a less desirable path to investing.
+Would you like to know more about ways to locate and purchase rental properties below the market rate?
+Contact us online or give us a call at 863-877-1078.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.